Rotating Wave Solutions to Lattice Dynamical Systems I: The Anti-Continuum Limit: Solutions in the Anti-Continuum Limit

+an equivalent system to $(\ref{HZeros})$ above.
+The coupled phase model $(\ref{PhaseLDS})$ can come as a generalization of the celebrated Kuramoto model which has widespread applications, particularly in neuroscience $\cite{Cumin, Kuramoto}$.
+There has been an extensive body of work on one-dimensional lattices, or chains, of coupled systems of phase equations with similar coupling functions in both the finite and infinite settings $\cite{ErmentroutKopell,ErmentroutKopell2}$.
+The study of two-dimensional lattices remains mostly unexplored, with the exception of some work on the finite square lattice $\cite{ErmentroutRen,ErmentroutSpiral}$.

-Finally, the lattice structure and nearest-neighbour connections give systems $(\ref{PhaseLDS})$ and $(\ref{ComplexLattice})$ a natural underlying graph theoretic geometry which we exploit throughout this work.
+Finally, one should note that the lattice structure and nearest-neighbour connections give systems $(\ref{ComplexLattice})$ and $(\ref{HZeros})$ a natural underlying graph theoretic geometry which we exploit throughout this work.
 We recall that nearest-neighbours are one step along the lattice from each other and then extend this notion inductively so that we say an element is $k$ steps away from another element if the shortest path along the lattice via nearest-neighbour connections requires us to move through exactly $k$ lattice points.
 For example, the cells with indices $(1,0)$ and $(2,2)$ are said to be 3 steps away from each other with an example of a shortest path between these indices via nearest-neighbour connections given by $(1,0)\to(2,0)\to(2,1)\to(2,2)$.
 Aside from this geometric perspective, this can be quantified analytically by saying that two elements indexed by the lattice points $(i_1,j_1)$ and $(i_2,j_2)$ are $k$ steps away from each other if

-This notion of distance along the lattice structure has important implications for our system.
+This notion of distance along the lattice structure has important implications for systems of type $(\ref{PhaseLDS})$, which are used in the following section in order to solve $(\ref{HZeros})$ on a finite lattice.
 We see that the first derivative of any oscillator depends on the value of all nearest-neighbours as well as itself.
 It follows that the second derivative of any oscillator will depend on the derivative of each of its nearest-neighbours and the derivative of itself, implying that by the form of our LDS, we have the second derivative of any oscillator depending on the values of all oscillators two steps or less from it.
 More generally, the $k$th derivative of any oscillator depends on the value of all oscillators $k$ steps or less from it.
 This interconnectivity between oscillators will become crucial throughout this work and provide the basis for much of the work carried out.